 What impact does that research have in the real world?

 The projects I took part in during my degree were all very different, and so had varying impacts.
 Because you are just getting into research, it is usual to make progress by doing one part of a much larger project.
-Much research is now interdisciplinary, and so it was great to experience how Physics can be used within other sciences to create really interesting answers to complex problems.
+Much research is now interdisciplinary, so it was great to experience how physics can be used within other sciences to create interesting answers to complex problems.

 Can you tell us about your final year project?

 The final year project takes up most of your last year at university.
 As I was on the MPhys, it was half of the total credits for that year.
 This meant that roughly half of my time was to be spent on the project – but it ended up being something I wanted to spend a lot more time on!
 Working out a good balance between your research and taught modules is very important.
 My project involved learning lots of new techniques and getting trained on useful instruments which I still use, even though my PhD is on a totally different subject!
 The project is, for most people, your first real experience of independent research and this can be daunting.
 However, there are so many resources and friendly staff that are always willing to help.

 Can you tell us about your summer research placement?